ivanintech/ivanintech/README.md

 🌙 **Dark Mode:** Comfortable dark theme for low-light viewing.

-🌐 **Internationalization (I18n):** Entire user-facing frontend translated to English, with infrastructure ready for additional languages.
+🌐 **Internationalization (I18n):** Completed a comprehensive, full-stack translation to English (UI, API responses, logs, and code comments), with an architecture ready for future languages.

 🛠️ **Intuitive Admin Tools:** (Evolving) Manage users, blog posts, and other application content.